BigBorg/MiBand/readme.md

 vacationresample<-matrix(sample(vacation$step,1000,replace = T),nrow = 100)
 vacationmean<-apply(vacationresample,1,mean)
 testresult<-t.test(schoolmean,vacationmean)
-difference<-mean(schoolmean)-mean(vacationmean)
 ```
 We are 1-2.8563765 &times; 10<sup>-56</sup> confident to say step of school day is different from that of vacation.
-The mean difference is 3542.476(school Mean - Vacation Mean).

 # Is there corelationship between sleep and step?